In this post, we’ll explain what a domain name is and how you can get one for your new Club & County Website.

 You have a couple of options when choosing a domain:

-Option 1: Claim your official .gaa.ie domain name
+Option 1: Claim your FREE official .gaa.ie subdomain!

-To do this, simply contact us via an official GAA e-mail address, E.G. firstname.lastname@example.org, and we will put you in touch with the GAA’s IT team to see if your chosen GAA subdomain is available.
+To do this, simply contact us via an official GAA e-mail address, E.G. firstname.lastname@example.org, and we will get in touch with the GAA’s IT team to see if your chosen GAA subdomain is available.